micahstubbs/text-editing-methods/vis/01-input-methods-only/README.md

 read the macroblog post at http://devonzuegel.com/post/comparison-of-text-editing-methods

-the data presented here is a combination of the data presented in the post and some additional research by [@micahstubbs](https://twitter.com/micahstubbs)
+the data presented here combines the data presented in the post with additional research by [@micahstubbs](https://twitter.com/micahstubbs)

 ---